 Compile a playlist of up-tempo songs that motivate you.
 This really can make a big difference on those days you don’t feel like exercising.

-Ask friends or family members to join you in your fitness journey.
+Ask friends or family members to join you on your fitness journey.
 Exercising with friends or family makes even tough workouts more enjoyable and less of a chore, and it will enable you to spend quality time with loved ones and catch up on the day’s events.

 If all else fails, think about how you feel after finishing your workout.
 You might not like the feeling during the workout, but afterward, you will bask in the satisfaction of knowing you’ve completed your workout for the day!